Dawn Jones Redstone

 "Sista in the Brotherhood is what we need right now." - Winter Film Awards, NYC

 - Dawn is currently developing her first feature film, a thriller about a Latina carpenter and her young male apprentice who stumble upon a forced labor camp on their jobsite and must learn to work together and use their skills to escape their captors.

-- Director of upcoming web series about a girl on a mission in the whitest city in America, Nonprofit, created by Luann Algoso.
+- Dawn is director of upcoming web series about a girl on a mission in the whitest city in America, Nonprofit, created by Luann Algoso.

-- Directing upcoming short, Nemesis, currently in development with writer/actor Brenan Dwyer.
+- Dawn directed the short, Nemesis, currently in development with writer/actor Brenan Dwyer.
 It's an exploration of white male fragility as told through a single match of Scrabble and was awarded funding via the POST-TRUTH project created by Lower Boom and Open Signal in Portland.

 - Dawn was recently selected to shadow acclaimed director Debra Granik during filming for the feature film My Abandonment.

 - This year, Graphic Means, directed by Briar Levit and DP'd by Dawn, is being released globally.